oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 For the migration task you need :
 To unzip the uploaded files from the migration.
-To create the account/password for thea dmin user of your  new weblogic server execute the below scripts :
+To create the account/password for the admin user of your  new weblogic server execute the below scripts :

 ```